frndcolin/gridsome-plugin-sentry/README.md

 * `yarn add gridsome-plugin-sentry`

 ## Usage
-Add the following to the gridsome.config.js to initallize Sentry error tracking
+Add the following to the gridsome.config.js to initialize Sentry error tracking

 ```javascript
 module.exports = {